AliRezaJoodi/AVR_Projects/Control Systems_PID/README.md

 Frequency:  8.000000 MHz
 Display:    16x2 Character LCD

+Note: `ControlSystem_PID.h` is a header file for pid control system function.
+It usable for other uses.

 ### Folder and Files Description
 It has included:
 - `Code_CodeVisionAVR` (Code with C Language)